JacobDWaters/Okta-Workflows/Slack/Okta factor challenge Slack app/readme.md

 ## Thank You
 This Slack bot would not be possible without the following contributions!
 * Dmitri (@Dmitri in MacAdmins).
-This Slackbot was heavily inspired by their [Filevault Recovery Retrieval](https://www.naviguidance.com/blog/filevault-recovery-retrieval) workflow.
+This Slack app was heavily inspired by their [Filevault Recovery Retrieval](https://www.naviguidance.com/blog/filevault-recovery-retrieval) workflow.
 They've been incacluably helpful!
 * Gabiral (@Gabriel in MacAdmins).
 For their guidance and input in working with Okta's API and factors in general.
 Also for pushing me to see if this is doable with not only `push` but other factors.